 When possible, the information will also be posted on the school website, Facebook, Twitter, and Instagram sites as soon as possible, but please rely on local TV or radio stations that report on FCPS closings and delays.
 Due to technical difficulties, updates may not be possible on social media or the school website.
 You can also sign up for Fairfax County Schools’ emergency notifications on the link below for inclement weather notifications.

-St. Anthony School has generated parent/student handbook to document Diocesan and school-specific policies that students and parents are expected to follow.
-In an effort to be green, our parent/student handbooks are only posted online.
-Please note that handbooks have changes every year in many areas.
+St. Anthony School has generated a parent/student handbook to document Diocesan and school-specific policies that students and parents are expected to follow.
+In an effort to be green, our parent/student handbook is only posted online.
+Please note that the handbook has changes every year in many areas.